 With the Silicone orthotic what you are seeing, is that the fluid is filling in the arch (by displacement

-More contact surface of the foot on the floor, yet all the important contact points of the foot are also making contact and are stable on the floor.
+More contact surface of the foot (reduces the force per unit area) on the floor, all the contact points of the foot are also making contact and are stable on the floor.

 All the joints are in better “functional” balance ( due to: joint axial congruety), muscles are “tracking” with better efficiency (AKA—lever arm efficiency)